jariwilms/Particles/README.md

 ## Properties
 * Allocates an OpenGL vertex buffer which is shared by OpenCL
 * OpenCL kernels calculate particle position every frame
-* No data is moved after initial setup (if energy is disabled), which gives significantly improved performance
+* No data is moved after initial setup (if lifetime is disabled), which gives significantly improved performance

 ## Performance
 Computer specs: